Neighborhood Improvement Zone: 21st century

 Developers that initiate projects in the Neighborhood Improvement Zone are eligible to use state and local taxes generated in the zone to finance debt service related to these projects using a tax increment financing method.
 These tax incentives enable developers to charge rental prices below the market rate which is intended to attract businesses that would otherwise not locate in Allentown.
 The Neighborhood Improvement Zone differs from conventional tax increment financing schemes in that it enables developers to utilize virtually all state tax revenues collected from any business located in the zone.

-In 2013 alone, the Pennsylvania Department of Revenue reported that $48.2 million in state taxes were made available to developers in the Neighborhood Improvement Zone.
+In 2013, the Pennsylvania Department of Revenue reported that $48.2 million in state taxes were made available to developers in the Neighborhood Improvement Zone.

+PPL Center

-It is estimated that the Neighborhood Improvement Zone has generated $1 billion in development with notable projects including the Renaissance Allentown Hotel, Strata Flats, Two City Center, and the PPL Center, a 10,000-seat stadium which hosts the Lehigh Valley Phantoms of the American Hockey League (AHL).
+It is estimated that the Neighborhood Improvement Zone has generated $1 billion in development with notable projects, including the Renaissance Allentown Hotel, Strata Flats, Two City Center, and the PPL Center, a 10,000-seat stadium, which hosts the Lehigh Valley Phantoms, an American Hockey League team and the primary developmental team of the Philadelphia Flyers of the National Hockey League.